Maximum Risk: Production

+Maximum Risk was the American film debut of Ringo Lam, whom Jean-Claude Van Damme personally approached to direct the film.
+Regarding the difference between Hong Kong and American filmmaking styles, Lam said "When I worked on Maximum Risk...
+I learned that they buy the whole street, they pay all the shops, every car, every extra, they are all paid, right?
+Everything under control - but that's not the case in Hong Kong."

 The film was originally known as The Exchange, then it was retitled Bloodstone.
 Jason Friedberg and Aaron Seltzer, better known for Scary Movie and their other parodies, performed an uncredited rewrite on the film.

+Filming took place on-location in Toronto, Canada (doubling for New York City), Nice and Paris, France.
+However, the train station sequence was actually shot in both New York and Philadelphia, as a comparable location didn’t exist in Toronto.
+The chase on the street and subway stairs was filmed at the real Brighton Beach station in Brooklyn, and the platform scenes were filmed at Philadelphia's Berks Market-Frankford Station.

+Rémy Julienne was the film’s vehicular stunt coordinator.

 Release

 Maximum Risk opened on September 13, 1996, and took the number one spot at the weekend box office in the United States, taking in $5.6 million in its first weekend.
 It grossed $14 million in total in the United States and Canada and $52 million worldwide.

+It took the number one spot at the weekend box office in the United States, taking in $5.6 million in its first weekend.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 34% of 38 surveyed critics gave the film a positive review; the average rating was 4.5/10.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Leonard Klady of Variety wrote, "It's a visceral delight that refuses to be deterred by niceties of plot or character consistency and prefers sweat to emotion."
 Richard Harrington of The Washington Post wrote that the film depends too much on car chases, which end up dominating the film.
 Lawrence Van Gelder of The New York Times wrote, "From start to finish, 'Maximum Risk' presents spectacular stunts choreographed and coordinated by Charles Picerni and some hair-raising, stomach-churning automotive chases attributed to Remy Julienne, the French master of the art."

 Kevin Thomas of the Los Angeles Times called it "a solid, fast-moving action-adventure" in which Van Damme "does some of his best acting yet".
 Conversely, Peter Stack of the San Francisco Chronicle criticized Van Damme's acting, which is "hobbled by a weak script that even veteran Hong Kong action director Ringo Lam can't salvage".